emad-elsaid/emad-elsaid.github.io/_posts/2020-09-08-implementing-hover-cards-with-minimum-javascript.md

 ## Boring Rails

-Couple days ago [Amr](https://twitter.com/amrabdelwahab) shared a nice website called [Boring Rails](https://boringrails.com/) That resonates with what I believe a simple way to develop web applications that has less JavaScript fatigue.
+Couple days ago [Amr](https://twitter.com/amrabdelwahab) shared a nice website called [Boring Rails](https://boringrails.com/) that resonates with what I believe a simple way to develop web applications that has less JavaScript fatigue.

-I tend to minimize JavaScript on my websites to the point that sometimes I remove all JavaScript all together like on this blog.
+I tend to minimize JavaScript on my websites to the point that sometimes I remove JavaScript all together like on this blog.

-The first article [Building GitHub-style Hover cards with StimulusJS and HTML-over-the-wire](https://boringrails.com/articles/hovercards-stimulus/) talks in mode details what's wrong with the modern culture of developing web applications and the SPA frenzy going on.
+The first article [Building GitHub-style Hover cards with StimulusJS and HTML-over-the-wire](https://boringrails.com/articles/hovercards-stimulus/) talks in details what's wrong with the modern culture of developing web applications and the SPA frenzy going on.

 Then the article went to implement hover cards with some tools, I believe that